I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 This will ensure you get all the baby travel gear you need!

-You get a 15% completion discount that you can use towards any items remaining on your registry as well, which we put to good use!
+And even better, you get a 15% completion discount that you can use towards any items remaining on your registry as well, which we put to good use!